 The business was soon booming, as the Rosenthal brothers bought whole libraries from wealthy families and towns, castles, and churches.
 Ludwig Rosenthal worked with the King of Bavaria, Ludwig II, on a collection of books and manuscripts on Louis XIV, and became especially well known for his expertise in the field of Theology, as well as the history of the Reformation and ancient liturgy.
 Then in 1883 his childhood dreams were realized when the entire library of the Buxheim Charterhouse went on the auction block.
-He was able to buy a considerable portion of the library, both at auction and en masse.
+He was able to buy a considerable portion of the library, both at auction and en bloc.
 Many of the manuscripts and incunables that appeared in later Rosenthal catalogs were not included in the Förster auction catalog.
 Ludwig and his brothers issued two important catalogs in 1884 and 1885 (numbers 40 and 41) containing many of the books that had been acquired from Buxheim.
 By the turn of the century, the Rosenthals had amassed a collection of over a million books, at the time more than the Royal Library of Bavaria.